borgej/ActivityLight/README.md

-# ActivityLight
+# ActivityLighter

-ActivityLight is a Luxafor status program that reads availability from Exchange server and lync client and sets the color of the Luxafor light.
+ActivityLighter is a Luxafor status program that can read availability from Lync/Exchange client and sets the color of your Luxafor light.
+Or just choose your own availability status and make the application update your Lync status.

 Updates